Memex AI Documentation

 Overview

-memex.ai is the strategy, decision, and knowledge layer for AI-native software teams.
-It provides a shared graph that both humans and AI agents read from and write to, ensuring every participant — human or machine — acts on the same understanding of what's being built and why.
+Memex AI is the Mission, decision, and knowledge layer for AI-native software teams.
+It provides a shared graph that both humans and AI coding agents read from and write to, ensuring every participant, human or machine, acts on the same understanding of what's being built and why.

-The platform captures four interconnected layers: strategies (the objectives), decisions (the choices that shape implementation), work items (a dependency-aware execution graph), and blueprints (scoped, prescriptive knowledge that can't silently rot).
+The platform captures four interconnected layers: Missions (the objectives), decisions (the choices that shape implementation), tasks (a dependency-aware execution graph), and standards (scoped, prescriptive knowledge that can't silently rot).
 Together they form a single source of truth that replaces scattered Slack decisions, stale wikis, and disconnected ticket trackers.

 Quick Start

-- Connect your first agent Point any MCP-compatible AI agent (Claude Code, Cursor, Windsurf, Cline, or a custom agent) at your memex.ai server.
+1. Connect your first agent Point any MCP-compatible AI coding agent (Claude Code, Cursor, Windsurf, Cline, or a custom agent) at your Memex AI server.
 The agent immediately gains access to your entire decision graph through standard MCP tool calls.

-- Create your first strategy Define an objective — the full context that makes every downstream choice intelligible.
-Add decisions, scope work items with explicit dependencies, and write blueprints.
+2. Create your first Mission Define an objective: the full context that makes every downstream choice intelligible.
+Add decisions, scope tasks with explicit dependencies, and write standards.
 It takes less time than setting up a Jira epic, and it's immediately useful for both humans and agents.

-- Watch the cycle work Agents load context, check decisions and dependencies, and produce execution plans.
+3. Watch the cycle work Agents load context, check decisions and dependencies, and produce execution plans.
 You review and approve.
 They implement.
-Drift detection and decision extraction start working from day one — automatically.
+Drift detection and decision extraction start working from day one, automatically.

 MCP Configuration